I've been wanting to make one of these ever since I saw one like it over at Dollar Store Crafts and Trey and Lucy!

 POST-IT-NOTE:

-here (don't forget to top-stitch the top edge of the waistband) for a quick and easy "barkeeper's apron".
+It's starting to look really cute, and you could stop right here (don't forget to top-stitch the top edge of the waistband) for a quick and easy "barkeeper's apron".
 Okay, maybe not the right word usage, but I have no clue what the little short kitchen aprons are called!!

 Uh, little short cute kitchen aprons?!